Steve Capus: CBS News

 On May 6, 2014, CBS News announced that Capus would join the Network as Executive Editor of CBS News and Executive Producer of the CBS Evening News.
-In his role as Executive Editor of CBS News, Capus' multi-platform expertise, as well as his decades of newsgathering and production experience, provides a key resource to the entire news division.
-Capus also brings his extensive management and award-winning journalism experience to the CBS Evening News as Executive Producer.
 He was dismissed of those duties on January 23, 2018, and replaced in that capacity by Mosheh Oinounou.

 CBS News Chairman Jeff Fager lauded Capus as a successful journalist and news manager and said that “he is a real pro with an extraordinary record, and we are fortunate to have him joining us at CBS News.”

 In the announcement, CBS News President David Rhodes said that “Steve will make the Evening News more competitive than ever and will make our management team stronger than ever.”

+RFE/RL

+Stephen Capus has served as Radio Free Europe/Radio Liberty’s (RFE/RL) President since January 1, 2024.
+Prior to his appointment, Capus offered strategic and managerial consultation to the President of RFE/RL and advised senior management on a number of projects related to the 24/7 Russian-language digital network Current Time, as well as the new Russian language multi-platform content offering Votvot.